scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 .center[![:scale 100%](images/resource_graph.png)]

 ???
-**"This is the graph for the fully completed workshop lab once it is built.**
+**This is the graph for the fully completed workshop lab once it is built.**

 **You might have noticed that we have a bunch of variables that we aren't using yet.
 Don't worry, we will use them as the workshop progresses.
 You can click on any of the nodes in the graph to jump to the specific part of your code where it is being referenced.
-Any time you want to update the graph simply use the Command Palette to regenerate it.**"
+Any time you want to update the graph simply use the Command Palette to regenerate it.**

+NOTE: The graph is a bit more visible with a 'light' color theme.

 ---
 name: terraform-apply